devpi/devpi/doc/status.rst

 Latest release
 ++++++++++++++++++++++++++++

-As of October 2013, ``devpi-{server,client,common}`` are released as 1.2
+As of July 2014, ``devpi-{server,client,web,common}`` are released as 2.0
 packages under the MIT license.
-Around 450 automated tests are passing on python2.7 and python3.3 on Ubuntu 12.04 and Windows 7.
+Around 750 automated tests are passing on python2.7 and python3.3 on Ubuntu 12.04 and Windows 7 against the packages.

 Development background and road map
 +++++++++++++++++++++++++++++++++++++

-The initial devpi efforts were partly funded by a contract between a geo-distributed company and merlinux_ with Holger Krekel as the lead developer.
-As of October 30th, the `bug tracker has no open bugs <https://bitbucket.org/hpk42/devpi/issues?status=new&status=open>`_.
-There are plans to further improve devpi and collaborate with Donald Stufft who is working on the warehouse_ and twine_.
+The initial devpi efforts were partly funded through commercial contracts carried out by merlinux_ with Holger Krekel and Florian Schulze as lead developers.
+We aim to further devpi through contracts and payed support and to also collaborate with Donald Stufft who is working on the warehouse_ and twine_ projects.

-**One area that is lacking is the web UI**.  ``devpi-server`` has a :doc:`JSON/REST API <curl>` and it should not be hard for a frontend-developer or html templating designer to construct a nice web UI around it.  and/or a partner to push forward with the web UI and design.

 .. _contribute: